-The Indian churches have grown in maturity so that there are several Bible colleges in the country, as well as orphanages and programs to aid widows.
-Right: Earnest Gill operates the North
+The Indian churches have grown in maturity so that there are several Bible colleges in the country, as well as orphanages and programs aid widows. to Right: Earnest Gill operates the North

-The North India Bible College

-P. O. Box 44, Chandigarh-160017
+The North India Bible College P. O. Box 44, Chandigarh-160017

-invites applications for the following courses